hippohiawatha/wolt2020backend/README.md

 My take on the backend task

-## Getting it started:
+## Getting it started

-Fork it or zip it!
+1.Fork it or zip it!
-In console; navigate to the codes folder npm install to get the hottest dependencies! npm run watch || npm start will run the api locally. npm test will run the tests.
+2.In console; navigate to the codes folder
+3.npm install to get the hottest dependencies!
+4.npm run watch || npm start will run the api locally.
+5.npm test will run the tests.

-## Using the API:
+## Using the API

 ### ¡don't forget to start the thing!